|STEM Activities in Orange County||Exploring STEM Careers||Introducing your child to STEM||STEM Competitions||Summer Camps|

 eCYBERMISSION,sponsored by NSTA and the U.S. Army

-Designed to increase students’ experience in STEM-related fields this free competition encourages 6th-9th grade students to use the scientific method/inquiry or engineering design process to solve real-world challenges.
-Students can win on a state, regional, and national level, with national winning teams receiving up to $8,000 in U.S. EE Savings Bonds, valued at maturity.
-The teacher who registers the most students by December 14th will win a $600 gift certificate for Vernier Probeware in their classroom.
+Designed to increase student’s experience in STEM-related fields this free competition encourages 6th-9th grade students to use the scientific method/inquiry or engineering design process to solve real-world challenges.
+Students can win on a state, regional, and national level, with students on national winning teams receiving $5,000 in U.S. EE Savings Bonds, valued at maturity.

 Register online or via e-mail at firstname.lastname@example.org.